livioribeiro/selva/docs/extensions/redis.md

 ## Configuration options

 Selva offers several options to configure Redis.
-If you need more control over the SQLAlchemy services, you can create your own `redis.asyncio.Redis` outside of the DI context.
+If you need more control over the Redis service, you can create your own `redis.asyncio.Redis` service.

 The available options are shown below: